Adnan0042N/optimization-project/README.md

 ## 📄 License

-This project is for educational purposes.
+This project is for educational purposes thus roll up your sleeves and send us pull request.